michaelrfarcasin/cab-booking/readme.md

 The system is designed using Spring MVC, Servlets, Hibernate, JDBC, JSP, HTML, and CSS.

 Technologies: Java, HTML, CSS, JavaScript, JSP, JDBC, Java Spring, Java Servlet, MySQL, and Tomcat Server.
-I used JPA instead of JDBC because that's what our training asks for.
-I used React instead of JSP because our training asks for SaaS and APIs.
+I used JPA instead of JDBC and React instead of JSP for my own practice.

 ### Breakdown:
 - book a cab